When is Tulip Time?

 How can I order tickets for the Festival?

-Tickets will go on sale online in early November.
+Tickets go on sale in November for the upcoming May festival.

 When will the tulips be at their prime?

 The tulips in Pella are intentionally planted to be at their best during Tulip Time.
 The gardeners plant a broad variety of tulips with differing maturation dates for the best chance at some color for the festival.
 However, Mother Nature always has the last word, so it’s hard to perfectly predict when is the optimal opportunity to see the most tulips in full bloom.
 But, it’s fairly safe to say that you should see beds of tulips in bloom from the week before Tulip Time through the week after.